-As a director of theatre I always appreciated the art of collaboration.
-Besides working with actors, I was charged with bringing together set, lighting and costume designers.
+As a director of theatre, I always appreciated the art of collaboration.
+Besides working with actors, I worked hard to bring together set, lighting and costume designers.
 When creative artists are open and feed off each other’s ideas, we do our best work.
 But at Cal State Dominguez Hills, I actually experienced Enchanted Collaboration. http://www.sydellweiner.com/news

 I was nervous about directing A Midsummer Night’s Dream, since it was my first Shakespeare on a college campus.
 Would my students be able to handle the language well enough for the audience to understand?
 It was a 3.5 hour play, so when I found a cutting that brought it down to a manageable 2 hours, my doubts began to subside.